-My Auntie Rose’s Deviled Eggs have always been a mainstay at our family get togethers.
-She makes them with creamy Miracle Whip, mustard and sweet relish giving them her own flair.
+My Auntie Rose’s Deviled Eggs are so different from others you will find on the web because they are made with creamy Miracle Whip, mustard and sweet relish giving them her own flair.
 I’ve yet to eat another that could compare.
-It’s a must have on your Easter and holiday menus.

 This post may contain affiliate links.
 Read our disclosure policy.